scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 We would also like to thank NumFOCUS for providing helpful advice on open-source governance, project sustainability, and community outreach, as well as funding for the design of the **signac** project logo.

-(TODO: Acknowledgments are incomplete.)
+This work was supported by the National Science Foundation, Office of Advanced Cyberinfrastructure Awards OAC 1835612 and OAC 1835593.
+B.D. and B.B. acknowledge fellowship support from the National Science Foundation under ACI 1547580, S212: Impl: The Molecular Sciences Software Institute :cite:`molssi1, molssi2`.
-B.D. is supported by a National Science Foundation Graduate Research Fellowship Grant DGE 1256260.
+B.D was also supported by a National Science Foundation Graduate Research Fellowship Grant DGE 1256260 (2016–2019).
+V.R. acknowledges the 2019-2020 J. Robert Beyster Computational Innovation Graduate Fellowship at the University of Michigan.
-M.M.H is supported by the National Science Foundation under Grant No. 1835593.
+A.T. is supported by the National Science Foundation under DMR 1707640.
-A.T. is supported by the National Science Foundation under Grant No. 1707640.
+M.M.H is supported by the National Science Foundation under OAC 1835593.

-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF.
+Software was deployed and validated and benchmarked on the Extreme Science and Engineering Discovery Environment (XSEDE) :cite:`xsede`, which is supported by National Science Foundation Grant No. ACI-1053575 (XSEDE award DMR 140129) and on resources of the Oak Ridge Leadership Computing Facility which is a DOE Office of Science User Facility supported under Contract No. DE-AC05-00OR22725.

 Author contributions
 --------------------